 Citizens Advice provides resources giving people the knowledge and confidence they need to find their way forward with a range of issues including but not limited to work, benefits, debt and money, law and courts, immigration, health and more.

-Samaritans provide a 24-hour helpline for anyone who's struggling to cope.
+Samaritans provides a 24-hour helpline for anyone who's struggling to cope.
 Call on: 116 123

-Black Minds Matter provide free one to one, culturally appropriate talking therapy for Black people in the UK.
+Black Minds Matter provides free one-to-one, culturally appropriate talking therapy for Black people in the UK.

 Galop (LGBT+) offers advice, support and advocacy for people who have experienced hate crime, domestic abuse and sexual violence.
 Call on: 0207 704 2040